Category: Mergers & Acquisitions

 The DST defers the proceeds of the sale of your business by putting the cash into a trust.
 Thus you do not pay taxes on the full amount of the sale and only pay taxes as the proceeds are taken out of the trust.
 You can choose how much you take out of the trust each year and the term of the trust to fit your needs.
 The structure of this is much like a Seller Note or Installment Sale where with the DST the seller transfers the assets of the business to the Trust before the close of escrow and the Trust issues a Note to the Seller for the purchase price of the business.
 The Buyer then purchases the business from the Trust and the cash is sent to the Trust (no taxable event has occurred for the Seller).
 The Seller has complete control of the funds in the Trust and can direct the financial advisor to structure the investments as they wish.
 The Seller can also determine how much cash is taken out of the Trust, the timeline for these payments and can change the payment schedule if they wish.
 Taxes are paid as the funds are taken out of the Trust.

 The diagram below illustrates how the DST works.

 We mentioned above that several tax strategies have recently been overruled by the IRS.
 The DST has been in use for nearly 20 years and in 2009 the IRS issued a Private Letter Ruling on the DST which validates this tax strategy.

-For more information on the DST you can use our DST calculator to estimate tax savings on your own and request a complimentary analysis and consultation with the financial advisor we work with, James Peters at Grace Wealth Management.
+For more information on the DST you can use our DST calculator to estimate tax savings on your own and request a complimentary analysis and consultation with the tax advisor advisor we work with, Darren Morrow at Morrow & Company CPAs.